TechShieldOlamide/ndpr-compliance-toolkit/data-breach-notification-template.md

 You have the right to:
 - Request access to your personal data we hold
 - Request correction or deletion of your personal data
-- Lodge a complaint with NITDA at www.nitda.gov.ng
+- Lodge a complaint with the NDPC at www.ndpc.gov.ng

 **Contact us**